 The Penn State Electrical Engineering Department, established in 1893, is among the largest, oldest, and the most innovative in the nation.
 A fascinating history of our department, compiled in 1993 as part of our centennial celebration, is available here.

-Approximately 520 students are enrolled in the undergraduate program, and approximately 220 students are enrolled in the graduate program, with more than half pursuing doctoral degrees.
-We have more than 40 professional faculty, including 15 IEEE fellows.
-We offer approximately 90 courses from freshman to graduate level, encompassing all areas of electrical engineering.
+Approximately 540 students are enrolled in the undergraduate program, and about 220 students are enrolled in the graduate program, with more than two thirds pursuing doctoral degrees.
+We have 41 professional faculty, including 15 IEEE fellows.
+We offer 90 courses from freshman to graduate level, encompassing all areas of electrical engineering.
 We also have a vibrant research program, at both the graduate and undergraduate level.

 Faculty and students are engaged in courses and research in the following fields:

 - Electronic Materials and Devices

 - Remote Sensing and Space Systems